matsengrp/larch/README.md

 Building
 --------

+There are 4 executables that are built automatically as part of the larch package and provide various methods for exploring tree space and manipulating trees:
+- `larch-test` is the suite of tests used to validate the various routines.
+- `larch-usher` takes an input tree/DAG and explores tree space through SPR moves.
+- `merge` utility is used to manipulate(e.g. combine, prune)trees/DAGs.
+- `dag2dot` utility writes a provided protobuf file in dot format for easy viewing.

 - Note: If you run against memory limitations during the cmake step, you can regulate number of parallel threads with `export CMAKE_NUM_THREADS="8"` (reduce number as necessary).

+To build all from `larch/` directory, run:

 `git submodule update --init --recursive`
 `mkdir build`